 Yes, we check to make sure that the rafter spacing is appropriate to support the load placed on the roof.
 Generally, most roof structures are adequate, but we carefully check to see if your roof is also in good shape as well because you would not want to install a solar system only to have to replace the roof a few years later.

 Soleeva offers remote panel-level monitoring for 5 years at no extra charge.
 However, after 5 years of usage, you will have to pay for an extended reporting if you are using a cell card for data reporting.
 Additional monitoring can be received from the inverter company at increments of 5 years.
 Soleeva will remotely monitor your system for the life of your system.

 Our system monitoring is easily accessible through an internet portal using your phone, tablet, or personal computer.
-All ownership knowledge is explained to the owner before the system is turned on.
+All ownership knowledge is explained to the owner by one of our Soleeva solar representatives.

 Yes, we do.
 You are also able to view your system’s productivity and can call us to double-check if there are issues so we can address them quickly.

-Yes, we offer suggestions to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.
+We offer suggestions if requested to help make your home more efficient before installing solar to help reduce your base electric demand and subsequently reduce the size, and cost, of your solar system.

 The answer is that it depends on the individual’s situation.
 Things like your EV home charger, type of electric car, and the distance you travel on average all play into how much energy you use.
 Knowing details like this will allow us to calculate how much you will need.
 On average a new EV will require 2,000kWh in addition to your current solar system to suffice.